Archival Pigment Prints

 A multitude of examples of artists using archival pigment printing can be seen as close as your local museum.
 The biggest collections are held at the Metropolitan Museum and the Museum of Modern Art.
 Pigment Ink prints exceed traditional color photographs when it comes to archival permanence.

-We offer two different pigment printing options; fine art paper or canvas.
+We offer two different pigment printing options; PFR or Canvas.

 Our paper is a smooth, 100% cotton fine art paper that combines the latest advances in printing technology with the traditional feel of darkroom prints.

 This amazing medium is manufactured in France by the world’s leading fine art paper mills.
 These same mills produced papers for some of the finest artists in history including Chagal and Picasso.

 The paper is a combination of platinum/palladium darkroom base papers with the latest microporous coatings.
 Regarded as one of the finest digital printing media available, the results are simply beautiful.
 Bright colors, rich details, subtle tones and true blacks make images to come to life.

 We apply a varnish to the images for protection.
 The combination of the paper, pigment inks and UV inhibitors in the coating result in images that will remain colorfast and beautiful for over 100 years.

 Finally, the image is mounted on aluminum to ensure the smoothest possible finish for a stunning visual display.

 The canvas print has the feel of traditional art.
 The subtle texture of the canvas can bring images to life and add a three-dimensional feel.
 This is especially true for aspen trees and animal images with rich details and textures.
 Canvas prints have a softer almost 'painterly' feel compared to fine art paper.

 Made from 100% cotton, the canvas also combines the traditions of artistic canvas with the latest printing technologies.
 The result is a brilliant image with people often asking ‘is that a photograph or a painting’?